RootlessAgrarian/mappingguide/docs/intermediate/9_Debugging.md

 	how to find a prefab by its number how to remove no-go barriers
-	how to use F to find
-	make collisions visible for debugging
-	minion debug levels
-	index outside array bounds, stamp count warning
 ```

 ## Getting the Most Out of the MiniCon